umairsy/erpnext_org/erpnext_org/templates/statics/conf/hotels.md

 <img src="/assets/erpnext_org/images/conf/erpnext-conf-14.png" class="img-responsive">

 Mumbai is a big city and there are many hotels in town based on your budget.
 Budget hotels start at $50 per night and you could live grandly for $100 per night.
-The conference is close to the center of the city, you could either choose a place close to the airport or in South Mumbai, the "downtown", which if flanked on either sides by beautiful sea promenades.
+The conference is close to the center of the city, you could either choose a place close to the airport or in South Mumbai, the "downtown".

 1. We don't have a favorite, but TripAdivisor does a pretty good job.
 [Check out TripAdvisor for Mumbai Hotels]( http://www.tripadvisor.in/Hotels-g304554-Mumbai_Bombay_Maharashtra-Hotels.html)